jtgraham38/ScryWP-Search/README.md

 ---

 **Transform your WordPress search today.
-Install ScryWP Search and give your users the search experience they deserve.**
+Install Scry Search for Meilisearch and give your users the search experience they deserve.**